attackgoat/screen-13/examples/getting-started.md

 // Calling new() simply allocates two Vec's - this is basically free let mut graph = RenderGraph::new();
 ```

+This graph may now have basic operations (like copy or clear without any shader code) and shader
+passes recorded into it.
+After an entire frame worth of rendering operations have been recorded
+the entire batch will processed, in efficient chunks as needed, in order to present to the display.

+The entire process of construction and resolution of a render graph happens at the discretion of
+your program and uses only as much memory and CPU time as required for each function call offered.

+Each graph may use a given buffer or image multiple times, some as inputs and some as outputs.
+In
+each case an optimal command submission order will be produced which executes the correct shaders
+using minimal pipeline barriers.

+Some notes about the awesome render pass optimization which was _totally stolen_ from [Granite](https://github.com/Themaister/Granite):

+- Scheduling: passes are submitted to the Vulkan API using batches designed for low-latency
+- Re-ordering: passes are shuffled using a hueristic which gives the GPU more time to complete work
+- Merging: compatible passes are merged into dynamic subpasses when it is more efficient (_on-tile rendering_)
+- Aliasing: resources and pipelines are optimized to emit minimal barriers per unit of work (_max one, typically zero_)

+`RenderGraph` provides all of this with the expectation that construction and submission of each
+graph should complete within ~250 μs.
+This is currently true for known-size graphs and I'm thinking
+about how to bench this in the future.

 ### Bindings